Sungai Raya

 Sungai Raya is an administrative district (kecamatan) of Kubu Raya Regency (Kabupaten Kubu Raya), one of the regencies of West Kalimantan province on the island of Borneo in Indonesia.
-It lies to the east and southeast of the major city of Pontianak.
-Sungai Raya is also an administrative village within the district which serves as the capital of the regency.
+It lies to the southeast of the major city of Pontianak. and in its western section contains many of the up-river suburbs of that city.
+Sungai Raya is also an administrative village within that western part which serves as the capital of the regency.

 Administration

-Sungai Raya District is sub-divided into twenty-two nominally rural villages (desa) all listed below with their areas and populations as at mid 2023, together with their postcodes.
+Sungai Raya District is sub-divided into twenty-two nominally rural villages (desa) all listed below with their areas and populations as at mid 2024, together with their postcodes.
 They are grouped below into three non-administrative sectors, of which the most western is densely populated as it contains most of the up-river suburbs of the city of Pontianak.
-The central and eastern 72.5% of the district contain only 10.5% of the population.
+The central and eastern 72.5% of the district's area contains only 10% of the population.
 All 22 desa share the postcode of 78391 except for Kapur desa, which has the postcode of 78234.